shahin-zakizadeh/LendingCrypto/README.md

 # Lending Crypto Repo

-Monorepo for all the code regarding the MCLB lending platform.
+Monorepo for all the code regarding the Crypto lending platform.

 ## Set up
 VSCode with the Hardhat extension enabled is recommended